 Sangey, Kam and Dawa showed up at the canteen at the airport eventually.
 It was really hot 35C and humid.
 We took a rickshaw from the airport to a small guesthouse on the airport road 15 minutes away.
 We needed to find a way to get to Tumlingtar.
 The asking price was $350 which was quite expensive so the decision was made to go half way and try our luck from there.

 The ride to the town at half way point was 3 hours.
 It was hot and not very comfortable in a small car but the road was good.
 The town was like all the small Terai towns I have seen so far.
 All the hotels were full because of the festival of Dashan so we stayed at a place of last resort.
 A filthy concrete guesthouse with bed bugs.
-I had to put the ground sheet on the bed before I put my sleeping bag on it.
+I had to put the ground sheet from my tent on the bed before I put my sleeping bag on it.
 The sheets, which are never changed, had bloodstains on them.
 Kam and Dawa do not speak English.
 Sangey’s English is rudimentary at best making my conversations very limited.
+They are all very nice though and Sangey tries so hard to be a good guide.
 It will be a very meditative month if I do not run into any Westerners.

 October 13, 2013 Suketar 2450m

 We arrived in Suketar and checked into the Everest View Hotel without the Everest view.
 Actually in the afternoon, the clouds rolled in and obscured all views.
 The trip so far was much more relaxed than last year.
-It all seemed very fluid, we had no fixed itinerary and I was not sure if anyone in my little group knew the way to our destination.
+It all seemed very fluid, we had no fixed itinerary and I was not sure if anyone in my little group knew the way to our destination (they did not).
 It seemed that we would all rely on the large scale map that I bought in Kathmandu before we left.
 In Nepal, when it all seems hopeless, somehow it all works out at the end.
+I decided to let things just happen and we would figure it out eventually.
+In retrospect, a very good decision.

 October 14, 2013